Halifax Logo

 Halifax Symbol

 The base color, as before, remains blue.
-There are two shades in the palette: one darker (# 011747) and the second lighter (# 005EB9, similar to Honolulu blue).
+The palette has two shades: one darker (# 011747) and the second lighter (# 005EB9, similar to Honolulu blue).
 Against a white background, they look soothing because the designers wanted to create a welcoming atmosphere that would not be too strict or official.